 - Workflows: You can create several workflows.
 Each workflow contains states, possible transitions and item conditions.

-- Conditions: The condition of an item can be unpublished, published, trashed or archived.
+- State: The state of an item can be unpublished, published, trashed or archived.

 - Categories: Articles can be assigned to categories.

 Usage of the toolbar